scottfister/scottfister.github.io/_posts/2014-09-05-the-best-way-to-do-ember-authentication.markdown

 ...
 {% endhighlight %}

-You can replace `that.transitionTo('index')` with whatever you think the default landing route should be.
+You can replace `that.transitionTo('index')` with whatever you want the default landing route to be.

 # Optional: Error handling on login
 If you'd like to display relevant errors to your users attemping login, modify the login controller by adding `that.set('error', error.responseJSON.error);` within the `fail` block.
 Then in your `login.hbs` template you can display them: